tinnakornpop/work-portfolio/README.md

 # Work Portfolio
-Portfolio of web development work and AWS Cloud knowledge.
+Portfolio of web development projects and AWS Cloud experience.

 ## About
 This repository contains my professional work experience, technical skills, and project details related to web development and AWS.